dxxmsdxy/onchain-canon/README.md

 An OC inscription can hold secret data while still existing transparently on-chain by storing only a hash of the content, or storing encrypted data directly.

-This is also useful for referencing content that is too large or expensive to store on-chain.
+This is also useful for referencing content that is too large to store directly on-chain.

 </br>